StephenHogsten/TableTopSwap2/README.md

   - [ ] make them show more plus buttons with text to the left instead of a menu
   - [ ] make text to the left show on hover for the just trade mode
 - [ ] indicate games sought by the person you're sending too
+- [ ] link to twitter for profile pics
 - [ ] require an email on login
 - [ ] messaging
 - [ ] email notification